sramalho94/PokePro/README.md

 -`clone` the github repository -`cd` into the root directory of the project -run `npm i` to install packages
 -run `npm start` to run the application

 ---

+## Getting Started with Docker Image

+- install Install Docker and Docker Compose.
+- `clone` the latest tag of the docker image from Dockerhub.
+- `cd` into the directory
+- start the Docker Compose services by running `docker-compose up`

+---